thompson-vii/kb16_rev2_vial_fw/README.md

 # kb16_rev2_vial_fw
 compiled firmware for doio's kb16 rev2

 Not compatible with via.
 Must use vial.

 Not compatible with rev1
+Not compatible with wireless version.

 Use qmk toolbox, hold top left key while plugging it in.
 Pick the bin file and click on flash.
 After flashing reconnect the usb cable.